tofetpuzo/LEMP/project2/project2.md

 ![sql](./image/showcart.png)

-Finally, I did exit the mysql environment and proceed to create a php file which contains instructions on how to retrieve contents from the database using php language.
+Finally, I did exit the mysql environment and  created a php file which contains instructions on how to retrieve contents from the database using php language.

 Screenshot below:
 ![sql](./image/finished.png)